dustypomerleau/eye-notes/README.md

 ### Can I contribute to the notes?

-If you understand how to use Git and you'd like to send a pull request, I recommend that you [get in touch][] first to make sure we're on the same page.
+If you understand how to use Git and you'd like to send a pull request, I recommend that you post an [issue][] describing your planned contribution first.
 Indents are 2 spaces, and the style should be similar to what is already posted.
-General feedback can be posted as an [issue][].
+General feedback can also be posted as an [issue][].

 [Atom]: https://atom.io/
-[get in touch]: mailto:dustypomerleau@users.noreply.github.com
 [iOctocat]: https://itunes.apple.com/au/app/ioctocat-mobile-client-for/id669642611?mt=8
 [issue]: https://github.com/dustypomerleau/eye-notes/issues
 [Pro Git]: https://www.amazon.com/Pro-Git-Scott-Chacon-ebook/dp/B00LPDVAX2/ref=sr_1_1_twi_kin_2?ie=UTF8&qid=1476669956&sr=8-1&keywords=pro+git